 The full Lemonade experience is available through our iOS and Android app, and you can purchase a policy also through our website.
-We currently offer renters, condo, and homeowners insurance in New York, California, Illinois, New Jersey, Nevada, Georgia, Pennsylvania, Maryland, Arizona, Michigan, Connecticut, Indiana, Ohio, Wisconsin, Oregon, Texas, Tennessee, Virginia, and the District of Columbia; renters and condo insurance in Rhode Island; and renters insurance in Iowa, New Mexico and Arkansas (homeowners and condo coming soon).
+We currently offer renters, condo, and homeowners insurance in New York, California, Illinois, New Jersey, Nevada, Georgia, Pennsylvania, Maryland, Arizona, Michigan, Connecticut, Indiana, Ohio, Wisconsin, Oregon, Texas, Tennessee, Virginia, Iowa, Colorado, and the District of Columbia; renters and condo insurance in Rhode Island; and renters insurance in New Mexico and Arkansas (homeowners and condo coming soon).
 We’ll be rolling out additional states in the coming year.

 Is Lemonade reinsured?